 It’s a crochet gift idea that every-paw-dy will love!

-This Paw Print Coasters Crochet Pattern includes a complete step by step photo tutorial so you can learn how to make these two color crochet coasters in no time.
+This Crochet Paw Print Coasters free patterns includes a complete step by step photo tutorial so you can learn how to make these two color crochet coasters in no time.

 Make a Matching Paw Print Pillow!

 These Paw Print Coasters match perfectly with my Paw Print Pillow Cover!
 If you haven’t seen that free crochet pattern yet, check it out here: Paw Print Pillow Cover.

 I’ve used the same technique and same yarn that I did with the pillow cover for these crochet coasters but don’t worry, everything you need to know to complete this crochet coaster pattern is included below.

 Crochet Animal Coasters

 Looking for crochet animal coasters?
 These Paw Print Coaster would make the perfect gift for any animal-lover in your life.